 The Notes mature in 12 months, and are convertible at the option of the Investor at any time into shares of the Company's common stock at a conversion price equal to the lowest Volume Weighted Average Price ("VWAP") in the 15 trading days prior to the Closing Date (the "Fixed Conversion Price").
-Amortization payments under the Notes commence on the five-month anniversary of the issuance of a Note, and 1/15th of the principal amount and accrued interest are payable in bi-weekly installments until the maturity of such Note.
-The Company may choose in its discretion to make amortization payments under the Notes in common stock, at a conversion price equal to the lower of (a) 70% of the VWAP for the 15 consecutive trading days prior to conversion, or (b) the Fixed Conversion Price (the lower of (a) and (b), the "Amortization Conversion Price"); provided, that if the average daily dollar volume of the Company's common stock for the previous 20 days prior to payment is less than \$50,000, then the conversion price shall be equal to 60% of the lowest traded price in the 30 days prior to conversion.
+Amortization payments under the Notes commence on the five-month anniversary of the issuance of a Note, and 1/15th of the principal amount and accrued interest are payable in bi-weekly installments until the maturity of such Note; provided, however, that pursuant to the terms of the Notes Amendment, the Company has a thirty (30)-day extension to make the first amortization payment under the Initial Note, Note 2 and Note 3.
+The Company may choose in its discretion to make amortization payments under the Notes in common stock, at a conversion price equal to the lower of (a) 70% of the VWAP for the 15 consecutive trading days prior to conversion, or (b) the Fixed Conversion Price (the lower of (a) and (b), the "Amortization Conversion Price"); provided, that if the average daily dollar volume of the Company's common stock for the previous 20 days prior to payment is less than \$50,000, then the conversion price shall be equal to 60% of the lowest traded price in the 30 days prior to conversion; and provided, further, that pursuant to the terms of the Amendment and the Notes Amendment, the conversion price under the Initial Note, Note 2 and Note 3 and the promissory notes issued in connection with the fourth tranche (including without limitation Note 4) shall have a conversion price equal to 60% of the lowest traded price in the 15 days prior to conversion.
 The Company may only make amortization payment in common stock, in lieu of cash, if no event of default has occurred under the Notes and it meets certain financial and non-financial covenants as defined in the Transaction Documents.
-As of June 30, 2015, the Company was in compliance with such covenants.
+As of September 30, 2015, the Company was in compliance with all such covenants, with the exception of one equity condition that requires the Company to maintain certain average daily dollar trading volumes, as further described in the Transaction Documents.
 The Company is evaluating the applicability of recording a beneficial conversion expense in connection with the Financing.